orioncrocker/dsssg/src/posts/linux/secure-your-ssh-server.md

 # Secure your SSH server

-An SSH connection is kind of like a fire: it needs three ingredients in order to survive.
-Take any one of those three away, and the whole thing ceases to be.
-In the case of a remote SSH server, any user can connect to it as long as they have the following three bits of data:
+In order to connect to a remote SSH server, users need the following three bits of data:

-1. Username
+1. Valid username
-2. Password
+2. Correct password
 3. The port SSH is using

-Remove any of those three and the server becomes infinitely more secure from brute-force style attacks.
+If you as the server admin is able to obfuscate any of these three items, your server becomes infinitely more secure from brute-force style attacks.
-Sometimes these can originate from the other side of the planet (which is kind of neat).
+Sometimes the attacking IP addresses are from the other side of the planet (which is kind of neat).

 ![hong kong](/images/hongkong.png)

-If your currently running a machine that hosts an SSH server, run the following command to see if your machine is being targeted.
+If you're currently running a machine that hosts an SSH server, run the following command to see if your machine is being targeted.
 Here’s an example of what happens to the machine hosting this website roughly every minute.

 	grep ‘Invalid’ /var/log/auth.log